Common tailorbird

 move

-In Nagarparkar, a study recorded 44 butterfly species — including a national first: the Joker (Byblia ilithyia), never before documented in Pakistan.
-The highest butterfly diversity was found in a single protected site — a quiet testament to what can flourish when left undisturbed.
+In Nagarparkar, a study recorded 44 butterfly species, including a national first: the Joker (Byblia ilithyia), never before documented in Pakistan.
+The highest butterfly diversity was found in a single protected site.
+It's a quiet testament to what can flourish when left undisturbed.

 .jpg)